RISC-KC/basic_rv32s/guidelines/development_log.md

 Let’s design the logic for the above 13 CSR files and implement the CSR File.

-CSR was a huge door… Each register has fields assigned that can represent interrupts, traps, and status, which means we must implement separate conditional logic so we can write the values those fields signify.
+CSR was a huge door...
+Each register has fields assigned that can represent interrupts, traps, and status, which means we must implement separate conditional logic so we can write the values those fields signify.
 Also, there are cases where two or more CSRs interact to perform an operation, and those must be implemented together as well.
 Registers whose understanding and logic design I’ve completed so far: Machine Information Registers, Machine Trap Setup.